 Every trial has a set of strict guidelines about who can take part and who should not be included.
 These are called eligibility criteria and they make sure that trials include the sort of people who may benefit from the treatment.

 You will be monitored regularly during and after the study.
 You will have regular tests and you may be asked some extra questions about how you are feeling.
 Sometimes this means going to your hospital or GP more often than you would normally, so bear this in mind before you agree to take part.
 You may want to ask how many extra visits will be needed and consider how convenient this will be for you.
-Usually you will be able to claim back any extra costs you have.
+Sometimes you will be able to claim back any extra costs you have.
+This will be explained if it applies to you during the informed consent process at the beginning.

-You may also be asked to fill in questionnaires or keep a diary.
+You may also be asked to fill in questionnaires or keep a diary and quite often have extra blood tests.
+All of this will be explained fully in the patient information sheet.